SEKOIA-IO/documentation/docs/integration/categories/endpoint/vmware_esxi.md

 Browse to the host thank to the vSphere Client inventory and follow [this guide](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.upgrade.doc/GUID-9F67DB52-F469-451F-B6C8-DAE8D95976E7.html) to enable the log forwarding to the log concentrator.

+For syslog forwarding, the only parameter required is [loghost](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.upgrade.doc/GUID-8981F5FA-BB2A-47FB-A59A-7FC5C523CFDE.html) that set the location of the syslog server.

 ## Create the intake

 Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `VMWare ESXi`.